pythagoras-yamamoto/pythagoras-yamamoto/README.md

 ## About Me

-I'm a graduate student majoring in Information Science at JAIST [Dam Lab](https://www.jaist.ac.jp/~dam/).
-In particular, I'm studying Website Optimization.
+I'm a graduate student majoring in data engineering at JAIST [Dam Lab](https://www.jaist.ac.jp/~dam/).
+In particular, I'm studying data mining, fake news.

 My interests are :
-- Website Optimization
 - Front-End Development
 - UI/UX

 The study I've been working on lately is :